Our eco journey

 Our cellar door was built with recycled bricks, doors, windows, weatherboards, roof timber.
 We have 5kW of of photovoltaic cells.
 All furnishings and décor has been upcycled or recycled.
 Since 2016 our wine glasses, water glasses, carafes, serving trays, crockery and cutlery purchases have been second hand/preloved.
 All organic waste, including grape marc, is diverted from landfill by composting on site.
 Green waste is mulched on site and used as mulch and fertiliser.
 Fallen trees and limbs are not collected and burnt thereby sending carbon into the atmosphere.
 A small amount is used for firewood in our tasting room, house and pizza oven, most of it placed under trees as ‘big woodchips’.

 All glass, glossy paper, metal and plastic is recycled.
 Soft plastic including pallet wrap wine is taken to supermarket recycling bins.
 Wood for our cellar door heater and wood fired pizza oven is grown onsite.
 100% recycled paper is used for tasting promotional materials, napkins and toilet paper.
 We no longer print marketing brochures.
 We have replaced plastic packaging tape on our wine boxes with 100% biodegradable tape.
 All cleaning products used are environmentally friendly and purchased in bulk using in recycled glass containers.
-Our Zero Co handwash is in a recycled plastic container, is delivered carbon negative direct via a reusable pouch.
 We offer $1 for wine bottles that are returned to us.

 Produce for the tasting room and functions is either grown on site or locally sourced which reduces carbon related transport emissions.
 We have switched from gas to an induction cooktop.
 Our POS is paperless and recycled bags or boxes are used for take away wine and fruit sales.

-We now offer free electric vehicle charging for visitors.
+We also provide free electric vehicle charging for cellar door visitors.

 Images: Krysta Guille Photography, Lauren Sprigg Photography, Lee Griffith Photography, Charlie Hargroves, Base Imagery, Francis Andrijich/The Negri, Ben and Ebony, Cherry on the World.